MADLABatUCI/target-intercept-collab-ai/README.md

 Basic overview of the code.
 </h2>

 Before diving into the details, we need to go into the general way these pages work.
 Specifically, unique HTML pages have accompanying JavaScript to run the individual game components.
-The exeperiment is broken down into three main sections: 1.
+The experiment is broken down into three main sections: 1.
 Consent, 2.
 Interactive game \& experiment instructions, 3.
 The full experiment.

 _'index.html'_ initializes the web interface for the code.